nokia/skilltree/README.md

 1: cd assets  ~move to assets directory
 2: mocha     ~run mocha tests

 Edit tests in assets/test folder.
-Create new JavaScript file or use the existing unit-test.js and add functions
+Create new JavaScript file or use the existing unit-test.js and add functions.

 ### License